Galaxy Themes Studio

 If the submission window is open, you can access the application from this page.

-You can attach a mock-up file containing app icons and the six (6) required UI screens in a single PDF file for each design for at least three (3) different designs.
+Submit a single PDF containing at least three (3) different theme concepts, with each concept including the six (6) required UI screens.
 You may also submit any portfolios and designs that you have previously made for mobile devices, such as skins, themes, illustrations, photos, and icons.
 [Reference template] If you add a cloud URL, such as Dropbox or Google Drive, we may be unable to review your portfolio.

 We review portfolios based on the following criteria: creativity, originality, and theme development ability.
 The result will be sent to the email address you used to submit your application.
 It may take up to a month for us to notify you of review results.